About the Ithaca Concert Band

 Ithaca and the surrounding areas have a rich history of outstanding community bands.
 The most noted is the famous Conway Band which performed both locally and nationally during the early 1900's and gained a national following.

-At the beginning of the 2000 summer season the band welcomed Beth Peterson and Keith Kaiser (faculty members at Ithaca College) who shared the role of conductor.
+At the beginning of the 2000 summer season the band welcomed Keith Kaiser and Elizabeth (Beth) Peterson, (faculty members at Ithaca College) who shared the role of conductor.
 Kaiser was succeeded in 2011 by Mark Fonder, also an Ithaca College faculty member.

 The band plays many concerts throughout the year, both inside and outside, at locations around Tompkins County and sometimes farther away.
-In addition to an outdoor summer concert series, the band performs at local concert halls, community festivals and other local events.
-The band is the community's band and the band's Board of Directors selects concert venues that allow us to be seen and heard by many different people at a variety of locations.
+In addition to an outdoor summer concert series, the band performs at local concert halls, community festivals and other local events, and has regularly performed “adopt-a-band” concerts to play with area schools and youth musicians.
+ICB is the community's band and the band's Board of Directors selects concert venues that allow us to be seen and heard by many different people at a variety of locations.